ibm-cloud-docs/account/iam-mfa.md

 # Enabling MFA for your account
 {: #enablemfa}

-As an {{site.data.keyword.Bluemix}} account owner or administrator for the billing service, you can choose to require multifactor authentication (MFA) for every user in the account or just users with non-federated IDs who do not use single sign-on (SSO).
+As an {{site.data.keyword.Bluemix}} account owner or administrator for the billing service, you can choose to require multifactor authentication (MFA) for every user in the account or just users with IBMids who do not use single sign-on (SSO).
 {:shortdesc}

 ## Before you begin